So far in this series about the IBM Data Studio integrated

 FEMALEPERSONNEL SQL statement using the SQL Builder, you can subsequently open

-it using the SQL Editor and get all of the functionality thats only available
+it using the SQL Editor and get all of the functionality that’s only available

 within the SQL Editor (such as templates) for your SQL statement: